Riceville plans ribbon-cutting event for new activity center

 For close to 30 years, the Riceville building and grounds committee have had a vision to build a new activity center for the community and school district.

 Now, the dream has come to fruition and the new activity center is finally finished.
-It will officially open to the public on Nov.
-8 at 2 p.m. at the ribbon-cutting ceremony.
+It will officially open to the public at 2 p.m. on Nov.
+8 after a ribbon-cutting ceremony.

 The $2.3 million facility features a weight room, two-lane track, two multi-purpose courts, lobby space, lockers and storage room.
 At the moment, it’s being used by the school, and it’s not yet open to the public.